samu-workopen/learningwikibase/README.md

-# Connecting-Wikibase
+# LearningWikibase
 Connecting your Data with Wikibase to expand the Free Open Knowledge environment.
 Help to developing a MOOC for using Wikibase / Wikidata to make the interaction with the software and the free open source database easier.

-Join the Wikibase Telegram Channel: XXXX
+Join the Wikibase Telegram Channel:

 Welcome!
 Thank you for joining Connecting-Wikibase.
 Wikibase (http://wikiba.se/) is the software behind Wikidata.
 Wikidata empowers Wikipedia and many other projects.